CYLALighthouse/CYLA_Assessments_Toolkit/docs/graphorg.md

 <!-- tabs:end -->

-If you need extra rganizers to help you, you can also explore [here](extraorg.md)
+If you need extra resources and activites to help you, you can also explore [here](extraorg.md).